karakun/karakun.github.io/_posts/2023-11-23-pidcockpit.md

 A better strategy is needed – at least if the organization expects more than just a handful of such requests per year.
 Below, we outline an approach consisting of several steps, each providing a further improvement over the status quo.
 This strategy was also adopted by Karakun when creating our own [PID Cockpit](https://pidcockpit.com/) – the term "PID" here refers to "personal identifiable data", which is the more formal term for personal data (sometimes also called "personal identifiable information", PII).

 ## Improvement 1: Use a centralized search tool
 Using a single search solution is the most natural improvement to this situation.
-That way, the DPO can process the request by a single search query in a single system (see Fig. 2) that will find personal data in all relevant systems.
+That way, the DPO can process the request by a single search query in a single system that will find personal data in all relevant systems.
 Aside from saving a lot of time, this also has the desirable effect that all systems are searched consistently with the same query parameters.

 ![The DPO has to search only a single system](/assets/posts/2023-11-23-pidcockpit/2-with-tool.jpg)